 Pour batter into prepared pan, spreading everything evenly.

 Bake for 20-25 minutes, or until the center of the cake comes out clean when tested with a toothpick, cake tester, or knife.
 Also, the tops should bounce back once gently pressed.

 Once done, remove the cake from the oven and let it cool for 25-30 minutes before carefully lifting it from the pan and unto a cooling rack to cool completely.

 TO MAKE THE LEMON BUTTERCREAM FROSTING:

-In a large bowl, add in the butter and beat using a hand-mixer on medium-high speed, until light, pale, and smooth.
-Add in the lemon extract or juice and continue to mix until incorporated.
+In a large bowl, add in the butter and beat using a hand-mixer on high speed, until light, pale, and smooth.
+Add in the lemon juice and continue to mix until combined.

-Using a metal or rubber spatula, top cooled cake with buttercream frosting and evenly spread over the top until fully coated and smooth.
-Top with rainbow sprinkles and wallah!
+Using a metal or rubber spatula, top cooled cake with buttercream frosting and evenly spread over the top until fully covered and smooth.
+Top with rainbow sprinkles, fresh berries, or whatever you like and wallah!

 Tips & Tricks